numpy/numpy.org/index.rst

    </table>

-NumPy is the fundamental package needed for scientific computing with Python.
+NumPy is the fundamental package for scientific computing with Python.
 It contains among other things:

 - a powerful N-dimensional array object
 - sophisticated (broadcasting) functions
 - tools for integrating C/C++ and Fortran code
-- useful linear algebra, Fourier transform, and random number capabilities.
+- useful linear algebra, Fourier transform, and random number capabilities

 Besides its obvious scientific uses, NumPy can also be used as an efficient multi-dimensional container of generic data.
 Arbitrary data-types can be